nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 05 Handling Ordinary Files.markdown

     `rmdir bar`

-    will work only when the directory is not write-protected and is completely empty.
+    will work only when the directory containing `bar` (current directory here) is not write-protected and is the directory `bar` is completely empty.

 ##